dcmi/openwemi/docs/index.md

 * [The OpenWEMI Cookbook](https://github.com/dcmi/openwemi/wiki) has use cases and examples of uses of OpenWEMI.

 The [vocabulary document](https://dcmi.github.io/openwemi/ns/openWEMI.ttl) is the normative document for this work product.
 Should there be any factual differences between documents, that document must be used to resolve the conflict.

-> NOTE: For the purposes of this draft, the RDF vocabulary is using the namespace https://dcmi.github.io/openwemi/ns#.
-It is anticipated that a true namespace will be assigned after review by the DCMI Usage Board.

 ## Background